nxproject/node/docs/README_NGINX.md

 If you wish to give remote access to the bumble bee you need to:

-* Setup the bumble bee routes to be RouteClass.GET_ROUTED or RouteClass.GET_ROUTED_SECURED
+* Setup the bumble bee routes to be RouteClass.GET(Types.Routed) or RouteClass.GET(Types.Routed  | Types.Secured)
 * Create an enviroment setting of:
 ```
 --nginx_bumble genome